 The main features of this repository include:

-• Basic node scripts for building (with webpack) serving up (with express) the static html and js files (located in the /tools dir)
+, so that Atom will not compile ts on save (webpack takes care of this) - Basic node scripts for building (with webpack) serving up (with express) the static html and js files (located in the

-• An expanded version of the application given in the TypeScript tutorial linked above, with separate class and interface modules (files) being loaded
+dir) - An expanded version of the application given in the TypeScript tutorial linked above, with separate

 This repository was meant to serve as a simple test bed for messing around with TypeScript features.
 It is not intended as an example of ideal project setup or TypeScript best practices.